 Just like in the States, talk about the election begins long before the actual election day.
 However, in Guatemala, the campaigning begins only a couple of months beforehand.
 Now, these campaigns are very interesting.
 While the candidates do visit different cities and neighborhoods and give out free things such as food and building supplies, the general population also shows their support by heading a lot of the campaigning.
 They paint their favored political party’s logo on every possible surface, from houses and walls to cliff sides on the highway.
-They march (rain or shine) on the side of the rode and have parades with blaring music.
+They march (rain or shine) on the side of the road and have parades with blaring music.
 All of this is done not only for presidential candidates but also for local mayors.
 As you might imagine, the campaign time is a bit overwhelming, since the election day is the same for the mayors and the president!
 With so many political parties and numerous candidates (both local and national), there are a lot of festivities leading up to election day.

 As I have mentioned, I have lived in Guatemala for a good while now.
 I was here for the 2015 protests and removal of the president, as well as the following two elections.
 However, I did not pay much attention to politics during those first issues in 2015.
 I am now married to a Guatemalan who takes the time to answer my thousand questions about what is going on.
 So, in this most recent election of 2019, I was a lot more aware of what was actually happening.